skiptirengu/media-split/README.md

 ## Install

-Make sure you have `ffmpeg` installed and run
+Make sure you have [ffmpeg](https://ffmpeg.org/) installed and added to your path then run:

 ```bash
 npm install [-g] mp3-split